cedadev/jasmin-workshop/exercises/ex08/README.md

 1. CPU architecture targeted code to be aware
    * Login to the Intel Sci machine `sci8`
    * Load the Intel compiler module environment e.g. `module load intel/20.0.0`
-   * Compile the code for Intel CPU `ifort -Aavx  axpySerial.f90 -o axpySerial_intel_avx.exe`
+   * Compile the code for Intel CPU `ifort -xAVX  axpySerial.f90 -o axpySerial_intel_avx.exe`
    * Execute the binary `./axpySerial_intel_avx.exe`
    * Logout from `sci8` and then login to `sci3` or `sci6`
    * Execute the binary `./axpySerial_intel_avx.exe`